-Ornamental grasses provide movement, sound and architectural interest to the garden.
-Whether they are planted en masse or single specimens, ornamental grasses add elegance and drama to the landscape with ease of care and self-sufficiency.
+Ornamental grasses provide movement, sound, and architectural interest to the garden.
+Whether they are planted en masse or in single specimens, ornamental grasses add elegance and drama to the landscape with ease of care and self-sufficiency.
 Maiden grass is an excellent example of a landscape grass.
 Once established, these plants in the Miscanthus family need relatively little attention; however, they will need division once in a while.
-Dividing maidenhair grass keeps it to a maintainable size, increases the number of these plants and prevents center die-back.
+Dividing maidenhair grass keeps it to a maintainable size, increases the number of these plants, and prevents center die-back.
 Learn when to divide maiden grass and some tips on how to split apart the larger specimens of this species.

 When to Divide Maiden Grass

 Miscanthus is a large family of grasses.
 There are many varieties of maiden grass in this group, most of which are excellent landscape plants and valued for their dramatic inflorescence and gaily waving foliage.
 Splitting ornamental grass plants should happen every three to four years.
 Can you divide maiden grass?
 Maiden grass responds favorably to division and will come back better than ever after a season.

 The question, “Can you divide maiden grass?”, has been answered, but now we need to know the when and how of the project.
 Older Miscanthus can get many feet (1 m.) wide and may grow 5 to 6 feet (1.5-2 m.) in height.
 This is a monster of a plant to divide but it is necessary for the best plant health.

 The best time to divide maiden grass is when it is dormant.
 Cut back the foliage to 5 inches (13 cm.) from the crown first.
 This will help you get to the base, which needs to be dug up, and prevents harm to the root system.
 Now assemble some tools and a couple of buddies if you are splitting ornamental grass plants that are huge and old.